msp1974/ViewAssist_Companion_App/README.md

 ---

+### My device doesn't pick up the wake word or picks up too many false positives

+Try adjusting the wake word threshold.
+It is default set to 80 but play around with it until it works the best.
+The lower the setting the more it will detect but becomes more suseptable to fale positives.
+The higher it is, the more likley background noise will stop it detecting.
+Default is 80 as that seems to be the best compromise in most tested situations.

+---

 ### I dont understand how to turn the screen off on my device

 There is some variation here with how devices will turn on/off their screens.